Frequently Asked Questions

 Please visit the Association for Play Therapy’s Parents Corner for answers to the questions below and more:

 Who answers the phone when I call?
-Generally, Linda, our admin answers the phone and responds to calls and texts.
+Our admin, Melissa, answers the phone and responds to calls, emails, and texts.
 She works virtually.
-So, you won’t see her when you come to the office, but she is likely who you will talk to when you call to make an appointment.
+So, you won’t see her when you come to the office, but she is likely who you will talk to when you call to make an appointment, reach out via text or send an email.

 How do I set up an appointment?
 Please fill out the online contact form or call 256-272-1065 and leave a message.